Furuset (station)

 Furuset is an Oslo Metro station in the Furuset borough.
 It is the penultimate station on the Furuset Line, between Lindeberg and Ellingsrudåsen.
 The station is located under a fairly large shopping centre, and there is also a small bus terminal above the station.
 Architects were Økaw Arkitekter.

-Furuset was opened 19 February 1978 when the line was extended from Trosterud.
+Furuset was opened on 19 February 1978 when the line was extended from Trosterud.
 It was the end station until 8 November 1981 when the line was completed to Ellingsrudåsen.